begoon/tmpz/webassembly/README.md

 or VSCode's Live Server extension.

-You should see something like this in the browser and in the console:
+You should see something like this in the browser and in the devtool console:

 ```text
 memPtr 1024